lighttransport/oclc/README.md

 # OCLC: Simple offline OpenCL compiliation checker using OpenCL API.

-Maybe good to test your OpenCL kernel code on each vendor's OpenCL compiler.
+oclc maybe good to check your OpenCL kernel code on each vendor's OpenCL compiler.

 ## Requirement